THE SARARA FOUNDATION’S

 Pre-Schools

 The Sarara Foundation has 4 Nomadic Montessori schools for pupils aged 3 - 6 in Namunyak Conservancy: Lengusaka, Ntaparani, Tintil, and Louwai Obo.
-The latter was opened in 2023.

 Teachers

-14 Qualified Montessori teachers.
+We have 14 qualified Montessori teachers.

 Graduates